5G is a disruptive technology. It is disruptive in more ways than one.

 So if in the classic or conservative side of the disruption, we find the classic approach of hardware, software, and radio, which are all proprietary and all come from the same vendor and reside in the same site, when we come and disrupt the architecture, we suddenly find new elements like:

-CU, DU, and RU, of which we have talked about many times, that reside in different sites of the network, that means that it's the base station that we know, can now be found in different sites of the network.
-And on top of it, we can have a highly disruptive approach in which not only do we split the functionality of the base station, we also take the hardware-software-radio monolithic approach and change the hardware into a commercial off-the-shelf hardware.
+CU, DU, and RU, which we have talked about many times, reside in different sites of the network, which means that it's the base station that we know can now be found in different sites of the network.
+And on top of it, we can have a highly disruptive approach in which not only do we split the functionality of the base station, but we also take the hardware-software-radio monolithic approach and change the hardware into commercial off-the-shelf hardware.
 That means a wide box.
-We take the software from any vendor or even an open source software, and we take the radio from the radio expert.
+We take the software from any vendor or even an open-source software, and we take the radio from the radio expert.

-So combining these levels of disruption creates the axis of solution disruption in the 5G Disruptive Quadrant.
+So, combining these levels of disruption creates the axis of solution disruption in the 5G Disruptive Quadrant.
 Now let's talk about the operations.
 Let's talk about the services.
-On the classic side, we have the classic approach of those laggers, of those incumbents that still approach the same target market with the same services and “more of the same” approach, if you may, that promotes eMBB, but not others.
-If we move on the disruption scale towards the right, we find new services, we find fixed wireless access.
-We find both ultra-reliable low-latency communication and we find mMTC.
+On the classic side, we have the classic approach of those laggers, of those incumbents that still approach the same target market with the same services, and “more of the same” approach, if you may, that promotes eMBB, but not others.
+If we move on the disruption scale towards the right, we find new services and fixed wireless access.
+We find both ultra-reliable low-latency communication and mMTC.

 And on the highly disruptive, we also find a new go-to-market approach.
 This is the disruption in terms of services, of operations.